Stojj2/Portfolio-Project-1/README.md

       - For this resolution the media query will style the website with new style

 ## **Deployment**
+ ### GitHub Pages
 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
 - In the GitHub repository, navigate to the Settings tab
 - From the source section drop-down menu, select the Master Branch
 - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display - to indicate the successful deployment.
 The live link can be found here - https://stojj2.github.io/Portfolio-Project-1/index.html

+ ### GitPod
+  - The site was coded using GitPod.
+The steps to deploy is as following:
+  - In the GitHub repository, press the green GitPod button for transfer the project to GitPod enviroment
+    - NOTE!
+      - [GitPod webbrowser plugin](https://chrome.google.com/webstore/detail/gitpod-always-ready-to-co/dodmmooeoklaejobgleioelladacbeki) needs to be installed to your browser to get this button.
 ## **Credit**

   ### Content